bscranton/bscranton.github.io/dnd2025/chargen.md

 We're gonna play D&D, but this isn't exactly some grubby faux-medieval setting.
 There are still lords, ladies, dragons and magic.
 But there are also motorcycles, machineguns, [black trenchcoats, pink mohawks and mirrorshades](https://www.reddit.com/r/Shadowrun/comments/wxfm0k/pink_mohawk_black_trenchcoat_mirror_shades/).
-Elves host EDM festivals and take magic ecstasy.
+Elves host EDM festivals where they take magic ecstasy so they can party in two planes of existence at once.
 Orks play death metal to summon demons in shady clubs in the 'hood.
 I'm drawing inspiration from games like [Shadowrun](https://www.catalystgamelabs.com/brands/shadowrun) and Final Fantasies 3 & 7,
 films like [Blade Runner](https://www.netflix.com/title/70082907), [Escape from New York](https://www.primevideo.com/detail/Escape-From-New-York/0HYN16OSW4X0NOHMJOVFFCMPPM) and [The Terminator](https://www.max.com/movies/terminator/e013fa8d-9a19-43fb-bfe9-f5ec05c93f86), and books like [Snow Crash](https://www.goodreads.com/book/show/61240297-snow-crash) and [Neuromancer](https://www.goodreads.com/book/show/6088007-neuromancer), and the [Judge Dredd](https://en.wikipedia.org/wiki/Judge_Dredd) comics.
 It's like if the Forgotten Realms were advanced to the 1980s.
 The setting is